tent4kel/defuddle/README.md

+**Beware!
+Defuddle is very much a work in progress!**

 Defuddle extracts the main content from web pages.
 It cleans up web pages by removing clutter like comments, sidebars, headers, footers, and other non-essential elements, leaving only the primary content.

+## Key features

+Defuddle aims to be a replacement for Mozilla Readability, with a few differences:

+- More forgiving, removes fewer uncertain elements
+- Uses a page's mobile styles to guess at unnecessary elements
+- Extracts more metadata from the page, including schema.org data
+- Simpler scoring algorithm focused on content density and semantic markup
+- Better handling of modern web components and dynamic content

 ## Installation